First recorded by Barney Bigard & His Jazzopaters (1936).

 “All the players on the original recorded were members of the Duke Ellington Orchestra, which often split into smaller units to record small-band discs.
 Although Ellington performed in this recording, the session leader was Bigard under whose name the song was first released.
 The following year, the Duke Ellington Orchestra itself covered ‘Caravan’, the first of more than 350 recordings Ellington made of the song.

 “In 1941, the Mills Brothers paid tribute to Ellington by recording an a capella version of ‘Caravan’, substituting their voices for instruments.
-A vocal cover, with lyrics by Irving Mills, was recorded in December 1948 by Billy Eckstine, with orchestration by Hugo Winterhalter, that charted Billboard Top-30 and Top-20 R&B in 1949, a recording an accomplishment Ellington is said to have been especially elated.
+A vocal cover, with lyrics by Irving Mills, was recorded in December 1948 by Billy Eckstine, with orchestration by Hugo Winterhalter, that charted Billboard Hit Parade Top-30 and Top-20 R&B in 1949, an accomplishment his friend, Ellington, is said to have been especially pleased.

 “Ralph Materie charted even higher in 1953 with his cover.
 Santo & Johnny also charted with their ‘Caravan’ cover in 1959.
-In 1961, a version credited to Duane Eddy appeared on the label Gregmark Records.
-It did not chart in the US, but was issued on Parlophone in the UK, where it peaked at #42.”
+In 1961, a version credited to Duane Eddy – but in reality future Wrecking Crew sessionman Al Casey – appeared on the label Gregmark Records.
+It did not chart in the US, but was issued (under Eddy’s name) on Parlophone in the UK where it peaked at #42.”

 The Duke Ellington Orchestra, “Caravan” (1937):